Gladiolus woodii

 Photographer: Judd Kirkel Welwitch

-Gladiolus woodii, commonly known by its Swazi name, sidvwana, grows an annual flower spike to 60 cm from a perennial corm of 3 cm in diameter.
-This perennial, underground plant part becomes 3 cm in diameter and is covered in a fibrous tunic.
+Gladiolus woodii, sometimes commonly called the sheath gladiolus and known by its Swazi name, sidvwana, grows an annual flower spike to 60 cm from a perennial corm of 3 cm in diameter.
+This perennial, underground storage part becomes 1,5 cm in diameter and is covered in layers of fibrous tunic.

-The plant is found in the north-east of South Africa, in KwaZulu-Natal, Mpumalanga, Gauteng, Limpopo and the far east of the Free State, as well as in Eswatini.
+The plant is found in the north-east of South Africa, in KwaZulu-Natal, the far east of the Free State, Mpumalanga, Gauteng and Limpopo, as well as Eswatini.

 The habitat is grassland on rocky hillsides at elevations between 800 m and 2000 m.
-This is a notable Drakensberg grassland plant.
-The species is not considered threatened in its habitat early in the twenty first century.
+This is a notable Drakensberg flower.
+The habitat population is deemed of least concern early in the twenty first century.